mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 ### Assembly

-Excuse the messy soldering, this is the first time I have tried to solder SMD components, and the pads are TINY, I'm probably going to need to invest in a TS100 (that's probably just my excuse to buy a shiny new toy).
+Excuse the messy soldering, this is the first time I have tried to solder SMD components, and the pads are TINY, I'm probably going to need to invest in a TS100 (...and provides an excuse to buy a shiny new toy).

 ![Klipper Fan Hat Assembled](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-klipper-fan-hat/klipper-fan-hat-assembled.jpg)

 The first time powering the Hat up, I connected the Mosfets to 5V from the Raspberry Pi USB input.
-All 5 Fan output LEDs lit up which made me happy, however, this happiness was short lived as I unfortunately found a major design flaw in my design...
+All 5 Fan output LEDs lit up which made me happy, however, this happiness was short lived, as I unfortunately found a major design flaw in my design...

 ### Testing

+I used one of my abused Raspberry Pis that I did not mind if I destroyed by releasing its "Magic Smoke" whilst testing the board.
+This is a Raspberry Pi 3 that unfortunately has lost its ability to talk to Wifi or Bluetooth devices, hence the USB wifi module you can see in any pictures.

-I have connected a 12V power supply to VCC for testing however it should also work for 24V.
+I have connected a 12V power supply to VCC for testing, however it should also work for 24V.
 I switched the power selector jumpers for the Fan mosfets to VCC and tried to switch 12V Fans which also worked succesfully.
 I have also connected a mini OLED display to the I2C bus and managed to get it to output the default Klipper display.

 ![Klipper Fan Hat Testing](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-klipper-fan-hat/klipper-fan-hat-testing.jpg)

-I have yet to test the Serial and 1-Wire connection however they just pass the connection directly to the GPIO pins the same way as the I2C port does so I cannot see them not working.
+I have yet to test the Serial and 1-Wire connection; they just pass the connection directly to the GPIO pins the same way as the I2C port does, so I cannot see them not working.

-Now to the major design flaw...
-I neglected to check if the Raspberry Pi is capable of analog input (spoiler it's not) I have looked into adding an Analog to Digital Converter (ADC) however it will take up quite a bit of space on the board and I am unsure if I could get it to work with Klipper.
+Now to the major design flaw - I neglected to check if the Raspberry Pi is capable of analog input (spoiler it's not) I have looked into adding an Analog to Digital Converter (ADC), however it will take up quite a bit of space on the board and I am unsure if I could get it to work with Klipper.
 I have therefore opted to remove the thermistor ports in favour of 2 General Purpose Input/Output connectors for connecting items such as Filament Runout Sensors instead.

-It is possible to connect a HTU21D sensor to the I2C port for measuring Temperature and Humidity, that is [compatible with klipper](https://www.klipper3d.org/Config_Reference.html#htu21d-sensor) and I have also purchased a DHT11 sensor to test on the 1-Wire port, however this is not currently compatible with Klipper but could be used with a [Python script running dirctly on the Pi](https://www.circuitbasics.com/how-to-set-up-the-dht11-humidity-sensor-on-the-raspberry-pi/).
+It is possible to connect a HTU21D sensor to the I2C port for measuring Temperature and Humidity, that is [compatible with klipper](https://www.klipper3d.org/Config_Reference.html#htu21d-sensor) and I have also purchased a DHT11 sensor to test on the 1-Wire port.
+This is not currently compatible with Klipper, but could be used with a [Python script running dirctly on the Pi](https://www.circuitbasics.com/how-to-set-up-the-dht11-humidity-sensor-on-the-raspberry-pi/).

 ### The Road to V2

-After my testing I identified a few improvements that could be made:
+After my testing I identified a few improvements that I have now made and are available in the master branch:

 - Rename to Klipper Fan Hat
 - Increase the thickness of the power delivery tracks